bmhayward/Transcode/README.md

 2. Open MakeMKV or have it open automatically
 3. Click `Open DVD disc` icon
 4. Uncheck the title(s) **NOT** to rip
-5. Provide a name for the checked title(s)
+5. Select the master title and prepend `^` to the title.
+This will change all titles to `^{title}`.
-6. Start non-primary title names with a ^ for later review
+6. Remove `^` from all primary titles to be transcoded.
+The remaining titles with a leading `^` will be available for later review.
-6. Click `Save selected titles`
+7. Click `Save selected titles`
-7. Goto Step 1
+8. Goto Step 1

 ## History